drshahizan/software-engineering/proposal/submission/sec01/stakeholder/readme.md

 ### 7. System Architecture

 #### System Architecture Overview:
-The proposed architecture for the student accommodation system project at Kolej Tun Dr Ismail will consist of five layers: the presentation layer, the application layer, the data layer, the data visualisation layer as well as the server layer.
+The proposed architecture for the student accommodation system project at Kolej Tun Dr Ismail will use a 3-Tier Architecture which consist of three layers: the presentation layer, the application layer and the data layer.

 - Presentation Layer: <br>The presentation layer is the front-end of the system that users will interact with.
 It will consist of a web-based user interface built using the ReactJS as the font-end JavaScript library and designed by Bootstrap framework with HyperText Markup Language (HTML), Cascading Style Sheets (CSS) as well as JavaScript.
 The presentation layer then will be responsible for presenting the data to the users and allowing them to interact with the well designed system in order to have a better user experience.